 Her interests in social justice have also included working with the education and programming area of the Denton Black Film Festival and other community projects, including the first pay-what-you-can community cafe on the East Coast, community farms projects, an LGBTQ+ youth center, and the Lesbian Herstory Archives.
 As part of the 2014-15 TWU Public Voices Thought Leadership program, she published an op-ed about the trend of using police body cameras and the need for more bike- and pedestrian-friendly public spaces.
 She also edits the online open-access journal Films for the Feminist Classroom, which serves as a resource for educators who wish to integrate film and video in their courses.

-Dr. Gretchen Busl (PhD in Literature, University of Notre Dame) is an Associate Professor and the Graduate Program Coordinator for the MA in English and PhD in Rhetoric at Texas Woman’s University in Denton, TX.
+Dr. Gretchen Busl, PhD, (PhD in Literature, University of Notre Dame) is an associate professor and the Graduate Program Coordinator for the MA in English and PhD in Rhetoric at Texas Woman’s University in Denton, Texas.
 Her scholarship and teaching combine narrative theory, rhetoric, and gender studies to examine how we communicate across borders and between discourse communities.
 She is the co-editor of Antiheroines of Contemporary Media: Saints, Sinners, and Survivors and has published in Modern Language Review, Critique: Studies in Contemporary Fiction, and English Studies.
 She is currently co-editing a volume titled Getting to the Finish Line: New Directions for the Dissertation Process for the Modern Languages Association and working on a monograph that explores framed narratives and oral storytelling in contemporary global novels.
 She is a passionate advocate for public humanities work, with a particular focus on the role of narratives in society.

 From 2018-2020, Gretchen co-directed the “Building Global Perspectives in the Humanities” project with Dr. Ashley Bender, funded by a Humanities Initiatives at Hispanic-Serving Institutions grant from the National Endowment for the Humanities.
 She is currently the co-PI (with Dr. Danielle Phillips-Cunningham and Julie Libersat) of another NEH-funded project, a Humanities Connections project called “Quakertown Stories” that will integrate the history of Denton’s displaced freedmen community into courses at TWU.
 As a Public Voices Thought Leadership fellow with the OpEd Project in 2015, she published op-eds drawn from her scholarly expertise in women writers, language learning, and humanities research.
 Most recently, she published an essay on the popular website Tor.com which applies her research in narrative theory to understanding grief.
 Gretchen is also a member of the Diversity, Equity, and Inclusion committee of the International Society for the Study of Narrative and a founding co-host of the Narrative for Social Justice podcast.

-Dr. Jackie Hoermann-Elliott is an Assistant Professor of English and the Director of First-Year Composition at TWU, where she teaches and researches how writers write through and with their bodies.
-Her scholarship has appeared in national journals—such as The ADVANCE Journal and Composition Forum—as well as in several edited collections.
-Her book—Running, Thinking, Writing: Embodied Cognition in Composition—was published by Parlor Press in 2021, and in that same year she shared the message of her book through various media outlets, including podcasts and her own writing.
+Jackie Hoermann-Elliott, PhD, is an assistant professor of English and the Director of First-Year Composition at TWU, where she teaches and researches how writers write through and with their bodies.
+Her scholarship has appeared in national journals such as The ADVANCE Journal and Composition Forum as well as in several edited collections.
+Her book, Running, Thinking, Writing: Embodied Cognition in Composition was published by Parlor Press in 2021, and in that same year she shared the message of her book through various media outlets, including podcasts and her own writing.
 Prior to coming to TWU, she was a regular reporter for several newspapers and magazines in the D-FW area, including The Fort Worth Weekly, The Fort Worth Star-Telegram, The Dallas Morning News, and Madeworthy Magazine.
 Although she has a little less time to write journalistically these days, she still tries to author an op-ed or two each year while maintaining an active lifestyle through running, walking, yoga, and chasing her three children around.

 Jennifer’s writing experience extends to a background in professional and creative writing.
 Her children’s books and poems have been published by Two Lions Publishing, Highlights for Children group, and Cricket Media group, among others.
 She has served in leadership roles with the North Texas chapter of The Society for Children’s Book Writers and Illustrators (SCBWI) and is passionate about community involvement and intersectionality, actively participating in local women’s service organizations, the newly formed DFW-Metro chapter of the NAACP, and grassroots advocacy for autistic individuals.

-Gabriella was recently awarded the WoMentoring in Graduate Education -- a grant that will support her work with Chicana activist-scholar and professor emerita, Josie Méndez-Negrete.
+Sanchez was recently awarded the [Wo]Mentoring in Graduate Education — a grant that will support her work with Chicana activist-scholar and professor emerita, Josie Méndez-Negrete.
 Under the WoMentorship of Dra.
-Méndez-Negrete, Gabriella will learn a publishing and editing process rooted in Chicana feminist practices, critical conciencia (consciousness) and care as she helps grow Méndez-Negrete’s Conocimientos Press.
+Méndez-Negrete, Sanchez will learn a publishing and editing process rooted in Chicana feminist practices, critical conciencia (consciousness) and care as she helps grow Méndez-Negrete’s Conocimientos Press.